 large barracks still exist.
 The barracks have interiors

 as they were at various times.
-We walked down towards where chapels now
+We walked down towards where

 exist and on to the old

-and new crematoriums.
-It is said this was not
+new crematoriums.
+It is said this was

 an

-extermination camp but a work camp even though there is a gas
+extermination camp but a work camp even though there is

 chamber..

 Many died working and were cremated here.
-There is also a mass grave
+There is also a mass

 nearby.

-Back at the main administration building is a sparse but effective
+Back at the main administration building is a sparse but

 museum.

-Many groups were brought here besides
+Many groups were brought here

 Jews.

-There is a map at the museum showing many
+There is a map at the museum

 satellite work camps.

-Back through Munich rush hour traffic and on to
+Back through Munich rush hour traffic and

 Oberammergau.
-A cute little shopping town in a
+A cute little shopping town

 beautiful

 setting.
-Deb bought the charm for our anniversary charm bracelet.
-Then
+Deb bought the charm for our anniversary charm

 back on the narrow twisty but beautiful "romantic road".
-We stopped for
+We

 lunch below the Schlossneuschwanstein fairy castle.

-Apparently there was not enough time to climb up and take a close look.
+there was not enough time to climb up and take a close look.

 Back on the bus for a long twisty ride with a stop at Bisilika

-Birnau on Lake Constance.
+break.
 A pretty church overlooking the

 lake